resbaz/MATLAB-StatisticsToolbox-Notes/fitting_the_data.md

 We can fit the probability density function to our histograms using a kernel-density estimation (`ksdensity`), or we can check the fit of specific distribution shapes, such as Gaussian, exponential, etc (`fitdist`).

-Going to make some fake data using the random distribution
+Going to make some fake data using the `rand` command
 ```Matlab
 x = -log(1-rand(1,100)) / 0.1
 ```